 US Secretary of State Pompeo to visit North Korea next week: Report

-US officials said Pompeo had cancelled a meeting with his Indian counterpart in Washington on Jul 6 in order to fly to Pyongyang, the newspaper reported.
-His visit would mark the first to North Korea since US President Donald Trump and North Korean leader Kim Jong Un held their Jun 12 summit in Singapore.
+U.S. officials said Pompeo had canceled a meeting with his Indian counterpart in Washington on July 6 in order to fly to Pyongyang, the newspaper reported.
+His visit would mark the first to North Korea since U.S. President Donald Trump and North Korean leader Kim Jong Un held their June 12 summit in Singapore.

 "We’ve been pretty unambiguous in our conversations about what we mean when we say complete denuclearization," Pompeo told a Senate Appropriations subcommittee hearing on funding for the State Department.